Intimate Partner Violence:

 1. Sign up securely online.

-2. Read/watch articles, videos & PowerPoint.
+2. Read/watch/listen to articles, videos, audios & PowerPoint.

 3. Submit evaluation & post-test.

 4. Print your certificate.